First-time homebuyer? Here’s what you’ll need to know…

 What are my financing options?

 There are many different loan types and lenders to consider, and it’s worth your time to shop around and find the right loan for you.
-We’ve laid out a brief description of each kind to help you understand which option meets your long and short-term goals, so you will know how to identify the best deal.
-Every loan consists of three main yet distinctive factors; rate, type, and size.
-Here is a brief overview for each.
+We’ve laid out a brief description of each to help you understand which option meets your long and short-term goals, so you can identify the best deal.
+Every loan consists of three main yet distinctive factors — rate, type, and size.
+Check out this brief overview:

 Fixed Rate or Adjustable Rate: